- Online registration - 2 January 2020 until 2 March 2020.

 IV.
 ADMINISTRATIVE AND FINANCIAL REGULATIONS

-- The scholarship granted to the participants conforms with the 12 month of study program (according to each universities regulation).
+- The scholarship granted to the participants conforms with the maximum 12 month of study program (according to each universities regulation).

-- DRI participants receive their monthly allowance in the first week of each month providing that the participants meet the minimum attandance requirement of 75 % of the total class sessions in the previous month.
+- DRI participants receive their monthly allowance in the first week of each month.